 - Sweden has a well-developed institutional infrastructure for research and technology development, and the tradition of advanced industry related to the maritime sector is strong.
-Sweden has developed marine policies and a maritime strategy, both of which encompass marine science and technology strategies to build the required human and technical capacities for increased and improved research and development of the blue economic sector. - The Swedish government's primary actions for research are through grants given to national research bodies.
+Sweden has developed marine policies and a maritime strategy, both of which encompass marine science and technology strategies to build the required human and technical capacities for increased and improved research and development of the blue economic sector. - > The Swedish government's primary actions for research are through grants given to national research bodies.
 Support for research, technology development, and know-how transfer are also part of the national agencies' responsibilities.
 Regional bodies are financing and stimulating research as well as giving support to transferring research to commercialisation.
 Co-funding from national agencies is an approach used to stimulate collaboration and gear up grants from other financial sources.
 In the Triple Helix model, science and technology meet society in collaborative activities, together with the development of platforms such as test beds and incubators.
 These approaches help with integrating research into society.
 For knowledge transfer and capacity building, Swedish society is involved at all levels including the civil and private sectors. - Technological developments are taking place in parallel with research to improve existing technologies.
 New technologies currently being developed in Sweden include mobile wind turbines, wave power, energy extraction from ocean currents, and growing biomass at sea for energy production.
-Maritime informatics is one of the fastest growing branches in maritime science. - Areas of research with major data knowledge gaps exist from the cumulative effects of additional stressors, such as fishing, eutrophication, hazardous substances, and climate change impacts.
-There is a specific interest in which stressors amplify - and reduce - the detrimental effects of ocean acidification.
+Maritime informatics is one of the fastest growing branches in maritime science. - > Areas of research with major data knowledge gaps exist from the cumulative effects of additional stressors, such as fishing, eutrophication, hazardous substances, and climate change impacts.
 Moreover, tools for the economic valuation of ecosystem services, couplings between social behaviours and their effects on the environment, and the economic consequences of ocean acidification are all examples of identified research needs within socio-economics. - Swedish universities, and most parts of society, are in one way or another involved in regional and/or international collaborations, research programs, twinning projects, and bilateral cooperation.
 All of these efforts contribute to the development of new knowledge, capacity development, technology, and knowledge transfer.

-Publisher: Swedish Agency for Marine and Water Management Date: 2017-05-16 www.havochvatten.se/en/initiativesforSGD14
+Publisher: Swedish Agency for Marine and Water Management (SwAM) Date: 2020-05-30